wandb/terraform-azurerm-wandb/examples/byob/README.md

 terraform apply -var-file=terraform.tfvars
 ```

-Upon successful execution, you will receive the following output which needs to the shared with the SA at Weights & Biases.
+Upon successful execution, you will receive the following output which needs to be set in the system connection settings `https://${WANDB_BASE_URL}/console/settings/system`

 ```bash
 blob_container = "<storage_account_name>/wandb"